binaryornot/binaryornot/README.rst

         :target: https://crate.io/packages/binaryornot?version=latest

-Ultra-lightweight pure Python package to check if a file is binary or text.
+Ultra-lightweight pure Python package to guess whether a file is binary or text, using the *perldoc* heuristic and its analysis by @eliben.

 * Free software: BSD license
 * Documentation: http://binaryornot.readthedocs.org